cs3org/OCM-API/IETF-OCM.md

 The complete changelog is updated in the OCM-API GitHub repository.

 ## Version 08
-* Promoted the Directory Service from an appendix to a normative section following the Invite Flow, and made it distributed: the membership of a Federation is now published by each member at the `directoryEndPoint` advertised in its Discovery response, in addition to the pre-existing third-party Directory Service.
+* Promoted the Directory Service to a normative section following the Invite Flow, and made it distributed: the membership of a Federation is now published by each member at the `directoryEndPoint` advertised in its Discovery response, in addition to the pre-existing third-party Directory Service.
 Two operating models are defined: a peer-announced, eventually consistent one, where trust is delegated to the OCM Server Administrators, and a cryptographically guaranteed one based on [OCM-MLS].
 An OCM Server MAY be a member of multiple Federations in both models.
-  The appendices that followed the former Directory Service appendix have been relettered accordingly.
 * Simplified the Directory payload: the JWS envelope is gone, as trust in the peer-announced model rests with the OCM Server Administrators who approve every membership change, and the MLS-based model is